rust-bitcoin/hammersbald/README.md

 #### Data types

-* 0 spill over
+* 0 transaction or application defined data
-* 1 transaction or application defined data
+* 1 header or block
-* 2 header or block
+* 2 spill over of the hash table

 ##### Transaction or application specific data
 <pre>